- Member Resources

 |Publication and Project Awards|

 First and second place awards will be given for each of the five divisions.
-The Print Media Division and the Multimedia & Promotional Materials Division are divided into further categories — awards will be given in each of the categories.
+The Print Media Division and the Multimedia Division are divided into further categories — awards will be given in each of the categories.
 In any of the divisions if there is not at least two submissions in a track area, the Publications and Projects Competition Committee reserves the right to combine track areas for the respective division.
-Publications, projects, and events produced/held between March 2018 and February 2019 are eligible for the 2019 Competition.
+Publications, projects, and events produced/held between March 2019 and February 2020 are eligible for the 2020 Competition.

-The Multimedia & Promotional Materials division includes media such as websites, electronic newsletters, DVDs, animation, podcasts, social media campaigns, advertisements, posters, invitations, T-shirts, specialty items, calendars and flyers.
+The Multimedia division includes media such as websites, electronic newsletters, DVDs, animation, podcasts, and social media.
 Materials will be evaluated based on (1) information design, (2) graphics/photography, (3) adaptability, (4) interactivity, (5) accessibility, (6) innovation/creativity, and (7) budget.
 Password protected or confidential websites cannot be submitted.
 Multimedia submissions must be sent on DVD or CD, and URLs (if applicable) provided to the associated sites.

 Division: Print Media